 sojourn of about seven years in the town of Nelson, where many

 hardships were encountered, he went further inland and lived at Brightwater for five years.
 After that he resided at Wakefield where he had a freehold farm of 630 acres.

-his second son Joseph who lived on the property with his wife and
+In his later years Mr. Gibbs, though still hale and hearty, enjoyed a well-earned retirement, the farm being managed by his second son Joseph who lived on the property with his wife and family.

 Isaac Gibbs never took any part in public affairs, but he helped to put down the Maori rising after the Wairau massacre and was one of those who nightly watched the Maori camp at very great risk to their lives.”